 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This has resulted in the Canadian and Provincial governments enacting emergency measures to combat the spread of the virus.
-These measures include the implementation of travel bans, self-imposed quarantine periods and social distancing.
-The City of Vaughan suspended collection of municipal accommodation tax until September 1, 2020, which impacted the allocation of revenue that the Corporation received during the year.
+These measures included the implementation of travel bans, self-imposed quarantine periods and social distancing.
+The City of Vaughan suspended collection of municipal accommodation tax until September 1, 2020, which impacted the allocation of revenue that the Corporation received during 2020.

-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on operations is not known at this time.
-These emergency measures and economic impacts could include potential future decreases in revenue and expenses.
+The situation continues to evolve and the ultimate duration and magnitude of the impact on the economy and the financial effect on operations is still unknown.